Elsternwick, Victoria, Australia 1919 – 2009

 Materials & Technique:

-prints, ink; paper woodcut, printed in colour inks, from three blocks Support: medium-weight smooth white wove paper
+prints, ink; paper woodcut, printed in black ink, from one block Support: medium-weight smooth white wove paper

 Manufacturer's Mark: no manufacturer's mark.